Got a question? We might have an answer here!

 How are you supported financially?

 The Geekiary is primarily supported through Patreon and ads.
-We also make a small amount of money from ads and merchandise sales.
-We occasionally run fundraisers to cover website costs.
-All money goes directly back into the website.
-We currently operate at a net loss every year.
+We also make a small amount of money from merchandise sales.
+We occasionally run fundraisers to cover website costs, though these haven’t been needed the past several years.

 I have a project of my own that I want to write about.
 Can I post about it on your site?